🏛️ Abu Simbel: The Temple That Moved a Mountain

 2. The Love Story: Ramses & Nefertari

 Most pharaohs built temples to themselves.
-Ramses II built a second, smaller temple for his favorite wife, Queen Nefertari.
+Ramses II built a second, smaller temple for his favourite wife, Queen Nefertari.

 • The Equality: In a rare move for ancient Egypt, the statues of Nefertari on the facade are the same height as Ramses.
 This was his way of showing the world she was his equal in his heart.